Are you looking for a fulfilling marriage, one overrun with joy?

 If you find God's directives to be repulsive or sexist, you don't know God and are not overcoming the "desire" which enslaves and robs you of what you seek most—Joy.

 The book of Judges in the Old Testament provides many examples of the benefits of following God's instructions.
-When we do what we think is right, implying it is contrary to God's instructions, we find ourselves under oppression, ill at ease, and without joy.
+When we do what we think is right, implying it is contrary to God's instructions, we find ourselves oppressed, ill-at-ease, and without joy.
 When we repent and follow God's directives, we prosper and rest in joy and peace.

 God's directives are not interdependent, which means if one spouse is remiss in doing their part, the other is not exempt from doing theirs, but neither is your reward dependent on their obedience—only yours.